dimavoid/mysql-backup-s3/README.md

 - `S3_ACCESS_KEY_ID` your AWS access key *required*
 - `S3_SECRET_ACCESS_KEY` your AWS secret key *required*
 - `S3_BUCKET` your AWS S3 bucket path *required*
-- `S3_PREFIX` path prefix in your bucket (default: 'backup')
+- `S3_PREFIX` path prefix in your bucket (default: 'mysql-backup')
 - `S3_FILENAME` a consistent filename to overwrite with your backup.
 If not set will use a timestamp.

 - `S3_S3V4` set to `yes` to enable AWS Signature Version 4, required for [minio](https://minio.io) servers (default: no)
 - `MULTI_DATABASES` Allow to have one file per database if set `yes` default: no)